canonical/cos-lite-bundle/tests/load/gcp/var_ssd-4cpu-8gb.md

 This runs is with a lower total datapoints/min (160k vs 200k on 2021-12-14),
 but with 20 scrape targets instead of 5, and 200 metrics per target instead of 1000.
 OOM.
+Repeating with 10 workers.

+### 2021-12-17
+Rerunning previous test, but with a bundle overlay that uses latest prom image.
+Memory usage pattern is noticeably different: previously was flat at 60%, now fluctuating under 40%.
+Ran stable for 2 days.